verbb/postie/docs/feature-tour/providers.md

 # Providers
 A **Provider** is a shipping provider used for shipping your packages.
-Depending on your shipping needs will determine which service you'd like to use, and currently Postie supports the following providers:
+Depending on your shipping needs will determine which service you'd like to use, and currently, Postie supports the following providers:

 - [Australia Post →](docs:shipping-providers/australia-post)
 - [Bring →](docs:shipping-providers/bring)